Am0rphous/Awesome/README.md

   - [Awesome Software Architecture](https://github.com/mehdihadeli/awesome-software-architecture) | A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
   - [Best websites a programmer should visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) | 🔗 Some useful websites for programmers.
   - [Dart SDK](https://github.com/dart-lang/sdk) - Dart is an open-source, scalable programming language, with robust libraries and runtimes, for building web, server, and mobile apps.
+  - [Every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
   - [Flask-base](https://github.com/hack4impact/flask-base) - A simple Flask boilerplate app with SQLAlchemy, Redis, User Authentication, and more.
   - [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.
   - [KDevelop](https://github.com/KDE/kdevelop) - Cross-platform IDE for C, C++, Python, QML/JavaScript and PHP.